Frequently Asked Questions

 No, membership fees are not required in order to make purchases off of this contract.

 The eligible purchasers that are listed in the eligibility tab should check their own governing laws to ensure that they can purchase products off of the DigitalEdge contract.
-If they can, they need to determine if an Interlocal Agreement is required.
+If they can, they need to determine if an Interlocal Agreement (ILA) is required.
 If they determine that an Interlocal Agreement is required, they should follow the instructions for interlocal agreements found on ESD 112's purchasing website.
 The renewal notification notice is sent five years from the ILA origination date.

 The ESD 112 DigitalEdge office can not enter into an Interlocal Agreement with an independent school per RCW 28A.320.035(2).